-The word elopement has changed a lot of the recent years.
-That's why there are multiple misconceptions about what exactly an elopement is and how an elopement should go.
-But that's the great thing about elopements, you get to throw out any misconceptions and make your own rules.
-I've made a list of all of the most common myths and misconceptions about eloping and why they're, simply put, completely wrong.
+Elopements have changed.
+That's why there are tons of misconceptions about what exactly an elopement is and how an elopement should go.
+But that's the great thing about elopements, you get to throw out any expectations or misconceptions and make your own rules.
+I've gone at this Myth Busters style (minus most of the science) to debunk all of the most common myths and misconceptions about eloping and why they're, simply put, completely wrong.

 No. Just no. This is a huge misconception about eloping that needs to change.
 I once mentioned to my mom not wanting to invite a ton of people and all of her cousins to my wedding.
 Her response was “well it’s not all about you,” but actually it is.
 Your wedding day is the one day that is truly 100% about what you and your partner want.
 Your wedding day is supposed to be a reflection of who you are as a couple.
 You deserve the day that you want.
 It’s not selfish, it’s making the day special for yourself.
 Don’t fall into the trap of believing your wedding day is for anyone else but you and the love of your life.